Sentieon/sentieon-amazon-omics/README.md

 ### Step 1: build the Sentieon container image

 The following files are in the [`container`](/container) directory:
-* `sentieon_omics.dockerfile`: A dockerfile that can be used to create a Sentieon container image for Amazon Omics
+* `sentieon_omics.dockerfile`: A dockerfile that can be used to create a Sentieon container image for AWS HealthOmics
-* `omics_credentials.sh`: a shell script to perform license authentication on Amazon Omics
+* `omics_credentials.sh`: a shell script to perform license authentication on AWS HealthOmics

-To build the container image for the lastest version of Sentieon, run:
+To build the container image for the latest version of Sentieon, run:
 ```bash
 cd ./container
 docker build --platform linux/amd64 --build-arg SENTIEON_VERSION=202112.07 -t sentieon:omics-1 -f sentieon_omics.dockerfile .